 Less than 2% of the land in Saudi Arabia is arable and the percentage is dropping.
 Saudi Arabia gets very little rain, averaging only about four inches a year.
 There are frequent dust and sand storms.
 Underground water resources are quickly becoming depleted, so the Saudi government is experimenting with desalination plants off its coasts.
 There is also a pollution problem due to oil spills.

 HISTORY & GOVERNMENT

 The first Saudi state was founded in 1750 by Muhammad bin Saud, a political leader and Muhammad Abd Al-Wahhab, an Islamic leader.
-The next 150 years was a turbulent time as Saudi Arabia dealt with invasions by the Egyptians and Ottomans and internal conflict with other Arab families who wanted control.
+The next 150 years was a turbulent time as Saudi Arabia dealt with invasions by the Egyptians and Ottomans and internal conflict with other Arab families vying for control of the land.

 In April 2016 , Saudi Arabia released its “Vision 2030” development plan, a comprehensive roadmap that includes various economic and social reforms.
-The vision is set to prepare the kingdom for an era in which it does not rely heavily on oil, which many of its GCC partners already initiated.
-Deputy Crown Prince Mohammed bin Salman, who is spearheading the roadmap, has indicated that the focus of the National Transformation Plan (NTP) includes asset sales, tax increases, spending cuts, changes to the way the state manages its financial reserves, an efficiency drive, and a much bigger role for the private sector.
+The vision is set to prepare the kingdom for an era in which it does not rely heavily on oil, which many of its GCC partners have already initiated.
+MBS is spearheading the project and has indicated that the focus of the National Transformation Plan (NTP) includes asset sales, tax increases, spending cuts, changes to the way the state manages its financial reserves, an efficiency drive, and a much bigger role for the private sector.